moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 of the {{mediapackaging}} in place, each MOQT Object MUST be mapped to a new MOQT Stream.

+## Group numbering
+The Group Number of the first Group in any WARP track MUST be 0.
+Each subsequent Group MUST increase by 1.

 # Timeline track
 The timeline track provides data about the previously published groups and their relationship to wallclock time, media time and associated timed-metadata.
 Timeline tracks allow players to seek to precise points behind the live head in a live broadcast, or for random access in a VOD asset.
-A timeline track may also be used to insert events at media times which do not correlate with Object boundaries.
+A timeline track might also be used to insert events at media times which do not correlate with Object boundaries.
 Timeline tracks are optional.
-Multiple timeline tracks MAY exist inside a catalog.
+Multiple timeline tracks can exist inside a catalog.

 ## Timeline track payload